agora-protocol/website-v2/docs/getting-started.md

 There are two ways to use Agora: as a sender agent (i.e. a client) or as a receiver agent (i.e. a server).
 An agent can also act as both a sender and a receiver.

-In this quick tutorial, we'll establish a channel between two agents:
+In this quick tutorial, we'll establish a structured communication channel between two agents:

-- A LangChain agent that wants to retrieve temperature data
+- A [LangChain](https://www.langchain.com/) agent that wants to retrieve temperature data
-- A Camel agent that has access to weather data
+- A [Camel](https://www.camel-ai.org/) agent that has access to weather data

 ### Installation